coltonf93/USQL-_ClassLibrary_Issue/README.md

 I am building a custom USQL extractor for parsing WAV files.
 This level of complexity requires specific third party libraries and I am having trouble referencing them.

 Below is a simplified example of the problem.
 There are two projects (USQL Project and a USQL Class Library).
 The class library has third party dependencies that are included when registering the assembly.
-The class library's assembly is then referenced in the core U-SQL project.
+It is also referenced in the core U-SQL project, and U-SQL file itself.
-When the usql script is ran it throws an error because the class library is unable to find the managed third party dependency.
+When the U-SQL script is ran it throws an error because the class library is unable to find the managed third party dependency.

 I come from a java background and admitidly my understanding of C# and U-SQL is limited.
 But from the research iv'e done, the nested assembly should be included automatically using these procedures.